 Conclusion.
 Under alternative E, the reduction and maintenance of the elk population at levels consistent with a lightly grazed system would result in long-term beneficial effects to other wildlife by reducing the potential for sustained, heavy use of vegetation by elk, thereby increasing available resources, especially for species that rely on grasses, shrubs, and saplings.
-Other ungulates and herbivores such as prairie dogs would also benefit from increase forage and habitat, and the decreased potential for transmission of diseases.
-Although their prey populations (e.g., small mammal and ground-nesting birds) would likely increase, there would be long-term, negligible to minor, adverse impacts to coyotes and other small predators because increased ground cover would make it more difficult to hunt.
-Scavengers that consume carrion would also experience long-term, negligible to minor, adverse impacts as a result of a decreased food source.
+Other ungulates would also benefit from increase forage and habitat, and the decreased potential for transmission of diseases.
+Although their prey populations (e.g., small mammal and ground-nesting birds) would likely increase, there would be longterm, negligible to minor, adverse impacts to coyotes and other small predators because increased ground cover would make it more difficult to hunt.
+Scavengers that consume carrion would also experience long-term, negligible to minor, adverse impacts as a result of a decreased food sources.